acharabin/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

 The following results were obtained using 8 X NVIDIA V100 GPUs (AWS p3dn.24xlarge instance) and ~ the training commands above.
 Tacotron2 training took 0.00698 hrs/epoch and WaveGlow training took 0.00488 hrs/epoch, derived from the date stamps outputted in the epochresults{modelname}.csv file.

 Entire training set epoch loss was computed after the fact using saved checkpoints vs. saving during training which is now supported by the repo.
 As a result, a smooth/complete learning curve is lost.
-However, the data is still presented as it can serve as a useful training benchmark.
+However, the data is still presented below as it can serve as a useful training benchmark.

 ### Example learning curve

 #### Tacotron2